 Board of Directors

-- Chris Eyre (Member): Chris is the Executive Pastor at Koza Baptist Church.
+- Chris Eyre (Chair): Chris is the Executive Pastor at Koza Baptist Church.
 He has a son who attends OCSI.
-He retired from the US military after 25 years and has a Master of Arts in Christian Leadership from Liberty University. hris is married to Hisami from Ginowan City, and has lived in Okinawa over 15 years.
+He retired from the US military after 25 years and has a Master of Arts in Christian Leadership from Liberty University.
+Chris is married to Hisami from Ginowan City, and has lived in Okinawa over 15 years.

-- Shu Aoki (Member): Shu is the head of Plants Juku School which helps students learn five subjects and prepare for high school and college entrance exams.
+- Shu Aoki (Member): Shu is the head of Plants Juku which helps students learn five subjects and prepare for high school and college entrance exams.
 He taught Japanese at OCSI, has served as a board auditor, has an Ed.D. in Educational Leadership from Union University, and is affiliated with Charis Alliance Japan.

 - Michael Essenburg (Member; Head of School): Michael, head of school since July 2015, was born in Tokyo and graduated from Christian Academy in Japan, where he served as teacher and administrator before coming to OCSI.
 He has an MA from Azusa Pacific University.

 The board uses the policy governance model.
 The board sets the mission and vision, and the Leadership Team implements the mission and vision, which includes helping students achieve OCSI’s expected student outcomes.
 Board activity is monitored by the auditors and council, in compliance with the Articles of Incorporation.